mrezabayat/iamsorush/content/posts/cpp-inheritance-cheat-sheet.md

 // Parameterised Base called.
 Derived called.
 ```

-- A virtual method, called in constructor of base class, will not be overridden when base constructor call is as a consequence of derived class construction.
+- A virtual method, called in the constructor of the base class, will not be overridden when base constructor call is as a consequence of derived class construction.

 ```c++
 class Base{